Can seniors (generally referred to as individuals aged over 60 years or above) do regular exercises?

 As I mentioned earlier, remaining active and independent, is by getting the seniors to engage more in a healthier lifestyle through frequent exercise.

-Research also shows that exercises will help in bone density, stronger joints, and better coordination for day-to-day activities.
+Research also shows that exercises will help with bone density, stronger joints, and better coordination for day-to-day activities.

-Exercises for the seniors are vital in preventing any possible tiredness or being inactivity for a long time.
+Exercises for seniors are vital in preventing any possible tiredness or inactivity for a long time.

 Just remember, do a warm-up, at least 5 – 10 minutes prior to starting these exercises, by simply stretching the body to prepare the muscles and joints for flexibility.

-As always, talk to the healthcare experts before deciding to do these exercises for seniors as they could be on medications or had past medical histories.
+As always, talk to the healthcare experts before deciding to do these exercises for seniors as they could be on medications or have past medical histories.

-Do leave me a comment below if you got any questions and I am happy to REPLY within 24 hours.
+Do leave me a comment below and I am happy to reply back within 24 hours.

 ***This post may contain affiliate links or advertisements.
 I receive a small commission when you make a purchase using the links.
 Prices are exactly the same for you if your purchase is through an affiliate link or a non-affiliate link.
 You will not pay more by clicking through the link.
 Please see my Affiliate Disclaimer for more details.